Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Introduction

 Consider now the Aloff-Wallach space $N_{1,1}=\SU(3)/\U(1)$ which admits both a $3$-Sasakian structure and a strictly nearly parallel $\G_2$-structure.
 The cone metric on the former structure has holonomy $\Sp(2)\subset\spin(7)$ while the cone metric for latter has holonomy equal to $\spin(7)$.
 Denoting the respective $\spin(7)$ $4$-forms by $\Phi_{ts}$ and $\Phi_{np}$ we show that: \begin{Th} On the trivial line bundle over $\R^+ \times N_{1,1}$ there is a $2$-parameter family of $\SU(3)$-invariant deformed $\spin(7)$-instantons with respect to $\Phi_{ts}$ and a $3$-parameter family with respect to $\Phi_{np}$. \end{Th} An explicit description of these solutions is given in Theorem \ref{thm: dspin7 cone} and \ref{thm: dspin7 cone HK}.
-More generally, the above result also applies to any $3$-Sasakian $7$-manifold endowed with its squashed nearly parallel $\G_2$-structure.
+More generally, the above also applies to any $3$-Sasakian $7$-manifold endowed with its squashed nearly parallel $\G_2$-structure.
 Thus, this shows that the deformed $\spin(7)$-instantons can distinguish between the $\Sp(2)$ and $\spin(7)$ holonomy cones.
-Curiously, if we restrict the above deformed $\spin(7)$-instantons to a hypersurface $\{r_0\}\times N_{1,1}$, then it turns out that these coincide, up to constant factor, with the deformed $\G_2$-instantons of Lotay-Oliveira in \cite[Corollary 4.5]{Lotay2020}, see also Remark \ref{rem: analogies}. \\
+Curiously, if we restrict the above deformed $\spin(7)$-instantons to a hypersurface $\{r_0\}\times N_{1,1}$, then it turns out that these coincide, up to constant factor, with the deformed $\G_2$-instantons of Lotay-Oliveira in \cite[Corollary 4.5]{Lotay2020}, see also Remark \ref{rem: analogies}.
+Note that $N_{1,1}$ can be viewed as an $\SO(3)$-bundle over $\CP^2$ and in fact corresponds to the principal orbit of $T^*\CP^2$ under the action of $\SU(3)$.
+Thus, the underlying spaces in Theorem \ref{thm statement 1}, \ref{thm statement 2} and \ref{thm statement 3} are all diffeomorphic on the complement of the singular orbit $\CP^2$.
+Since the Calabi hyperK\"ahler structure converges to the conical $3$-Sasakian structure as the $\CP^2$ shrinks to a point, comparing Theorem \ref{thm statement 2} and \ref{thm statement 3} shows that the dimension of the moduli space can jump under such degenerations. \\